browserengineering/book/book/animations.md

         return "translate({}px,{}px)".format(new_x, new_y)
 ```

-You should now be able to create this animation:^[In this
+You should now be able to create this animation:^[In this example, I added in a
-example, I added in a simultaneous opacity animation to demonstrate that our
+simultaneous opacity animation to demonstrate that our browser supports it.
+In
-browser supports it.]
+addition, transforms are compatible with composited animations, but it's not
+implemented in our browser.
+Doing so is a lot like numeric animations, so I've
+left implementing it to an exercise.]

 <iframe src="examples/example13-transform-transition.html" style="width:350px;height:450px">
 </iframe>
 (click [here](examples/example13-transform-transition.html) to load the example in
 your browser)

-Finally, transforms are compatible with composited animations, so there is a bit
-more work to do to make transforms plug into that system.
-Doing so is not hard,
-it just requires edits to the code to handle transform in all the same places
-opacity was, in particular:

-* Write `Transform.needs_compositing`.
-It should return `True` if
-  there is a transformation active.

-* Set `node.transform` in `paint_visual_effects` just like `save_layer`.

-* Consider it composited in `run_animation_frame`.

-* Add `transform` to each `composited_updates` field of `CommitData`.

-* Consider transform during `paint_draw_list`.

-Each of these changes should be pretty straightforward and repetitive on top of
-opacity, so I'll skip showing the code.
-Once updated, our browser should now
-have fast, composited transform animations.

 But if you try it on the example above, you'll find that the animation still
 looks wrong---the blue square is supposed to be *under* the green one, but